anthill-platform/anthill-login/doc/API.md

 2. At the return, you will have such: `publicKeyUrl`, `signature`, `salt`  and `timestamp`;
 3. Pass them respectively as the expected arguments.

+After these steps, login using gamecenter accounts will be available.

 These arguments are expected during <a href="#authenticate">authentication</a>:

 | Argument         | Description                                   |